PLEASE READ THIS FIRST: COVID HEALTH PRECAUTIONS

 For those who have attained the level of Intermediate guitar and want to continue learning with an emphasis on performing, click the Performance Guitar tab above or the picture at left.

-For information regarding acoustic or electric guitar or bass lessons, click the guitar lessons page tab or the picture at left.
+For information regarding acoustic or electric guitar lessons, click the guitar lessons page tab or the picture at left.